- To understand how to retire a policy

 - After clicking the Retire link, a prompt will ask for a summary of changes.
 In other words, describe the rationale for retiring this policy (1).

-- When retiring, if a pending or draft version exists they will be deleted permanently.
-A warning will appear if a pending or draft version exists when the retire button is clicked.
+- When retiring, if a draft version exists it will be deleted permanently.
+A warning will appear if a draft version exists when the retire button is clicked.

 - When completed with the summary of changes, click the Retire Policy button (2).